section-engineering-education/engineering-education/content/articles/creating-user-authentication-ui-with-compose-for-desktop/index.md

 Since Kotlin is considered a multi-platform language, you can build a whole desktop application with Kotlin only.
 In this tutorial, we have learned how to build user authentication screens.

 This project can be found in my [GitHub](https://github.com/Collince-Okeyo/UserAuthentication) repositories.
-You can fork and clone it in your machine and learn how to create the screens with Compose for Desktop implementation.
+You can fork and clone it into your machine and learn how to create the screens with Compose for Desktop implementation.

-### Further reading
-To learn more about building desktop apps with Compose for Desktop visit [here](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Getting_Started).

 ### Conclusion
 To learn more about building desktop apps with this technology, you will have to do a lot of practice.
-If you love creating web applications, with Compose for Web, you can create awesome websites as well.
 To supplement the content from this article read on Getting Started with Compose Multiplatform [here](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Getting_Started).

+### Further reading
+To learn more about building desktop apps with Compose for Desktop you can visit [here](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Getting_Started).

 ---
 Peer Review Contributions by: [Mohamed alghadban](/engineering-education/authors/mohamed-alghadban/)